Jewish-Christian Week of Encounters and Culture

 Jobst Bittner, founder and president of the March of Life

 - Jewish-Christian Concert Evening

 - “Dreidel & Latkes Evening”

 - Exhibition of Mina Gampel: Tradition and Modernity

-- Reading “Israel, My Friend” with Carmen Shamsianpur, scholar of Islamic studies and historian
+- Reading “Israel, My Friend” with Carmen Shamsianpur, historian and scholar of Islamic studies

 More about Hanukkah

-After the conquest of Israel in 200 AD by the Seleucids it was forbidden for Jews to practice their faith.
+After the conquest of Israel in 200 AD by the Seleucids, it was forbidden for Jews to practice their faith.
 The punishment for circumcision and keeping the Sabbath was the death sentence.
-Finally, the temple in Jerusalem was desecrated and a statue of Zeus was erected in it.
-Under the leadership of the Maccabees the Hebrew unexpectedly succeeded in driving out the Hellenists who were superior in numbers and military apparel.
-The temple was re-dedicated, but for the temple’s candelabra they only found a small jar of pure oil, enough to last for one day.
+The temple in Jerusalem was desecrated and a statue of Zeus was erected in it.
+Under the leadership of the Maccabees, the Hebrews unexpectedly succeeded in driving out the Hellenists who were superior in numbers and military power.
+The temple was re-dedicated, but for the temple’s menorah they found only a small jar of pure oil, enough to last for one day.
 By a miracle it kept the flames ablaze for eight days, until new pure oil could be made.